denis-stepanov/advent-db/README.md

 where `advent-pyenv` is the folder created during AdVent installation.

-Example below is given for Linux Fedora, AdVent configured to listen PulseAudio output (see ["Capturing a TV Webcast"](https://github.com/denis-stepanov/advent#capturing-a-tv-web-cast)) and [Audacity](https://www.audacityteam.org/) as sound editor.
+Example below is given for Linux Fedora, AdVent configured to listen to PulseAudio output (see ["Capturing a TV Webcast"](https://github.com/denis-stepanov/advent#capturing-a-tv-web-cast)) and [Audacity](https://www.audacityteam.org/) as sound editor.

 ### Step 1: Record TV Audio Containing Ads